Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

-A proof of Theorem~\ref{thm:intro-poincare-p} was also announced by Ofer Gabber in 2015.
+A proof of Theorem~\ref{thm:intro-poincare-p} was also announced by O.\,Gabber in 2015.
 But a written account of his proof has never appeared since then.
 Our proof was motivated by Gabber's \href{https://www.youtube.com/watch?v=uREGEdFJPsk}{Youtube lecture} on the subject.
-In particular, both proofs use the perspective of formal models to eventually reduce Poincar\'e Duality on generic fiber to Grothendieck Duality on special fiber.
+In particular, both proofs use the perspective of formal models to eventually reduce Poincar\'e Duality on the generic fiber to Grothendieck Duality on the special fiber.
 However, it seems that our proof is quite different in many aspects.
-We use a refined version of the Temkin's local uniformization theorem from \cite{Z1} and Berkovich's construction of the trace map from \cite{Ber} to simplify the proof.
-We also use some techniques (e.g. the theory of diamonds \cite{Sch2} and a generalization of almost purity theorem from \cite{BS3}) that were not available at the time.
+We use a refined version of Temkin's local uniformization theorem from \cite{Z1} and Berkovich's construction of the trace map from \cite{Ber} to simplify the proof.
+We also use some techniques\footnote{These techniques are not explicitly used in this particular paper.
+However, they play an important role in our companion paper \cite{Z3}, especially in the proof of \cite[Theorem 6.13.5]{Z3} that plays a crucial role for our construction of Faltings' trace map.} (e.g. the theory of diamonds \cite{Sch2} and a generalization of the almost purity theorem from \cite{BS3}) that were not available at the time.